Artist:

 Click on artwork to enlarge and view further details

-Gretchen Beck was born in 1970 in Bronx, New York and currently lives and works in Glen Ellyn, IL, USA.
-Her vibrantly coloured abstractions are drawn from the culture and landscape of Niger in West Africa, a country that has been the focus of her work for over thirty years.
-Her practice spans drawing, painting, mixed-media and collage, combining social and environmental concerns with references to the language and art forms of the Djerma (also written Zerma) and Fulani peoples of Westernmost Niger of the Niger delta.
-Her work is often concerned with social change and problems of desertification in Niger.
-In her most recent series ‘Zunkam’ abstract drawings inspired by busy Nigerian marketplace scenes, Beck makes reference to the phrase "Arsowey nda windey ga zunkum habu ra'' which roughly translates as “the young men and women dressed-up whimsically in the market."
-The word Zunkam here refers to a particular attitude of celebration in the walk of young Nigerians during public festivals.
-Using a palette of yellows, oranges, blues and reds and drawing with vigorous curving gestures, Beck captures the movement and rhythm of joy in the heat of the Nigerian sun.
+In Gretchen's most recent series ‘Zunkam’, abstract drawings inspired by busy Nigerian marketplace scenes, make reference to the phrase "Arsowey nda windey ga zunkum habu ra'' which roughly translates as “the young men and women dressed-up whimsically in the market."
+The word Zunkam here, refers to a particular attitude of celebration in the walk of young Nigerians during public festivals.
+Using a palette of yellows, oranges, blues and reds and drawing with vigorous curving gestures, she captures the movement and rhythm of joy in the heat of the Nigerian sun.